melvingnr/week1-/prd_template.md

 >
 ## 1. Document Information

-- Product/Feature Name: TODO
+- Product/Feature Name: Church Connect+
-- Author(s): TODO
+- Author(s): Melvin Nieves Rivera
-- Date Created: TODO (YYYY-MM-DD)
+- Date Created: TODO (9/13)
-- Last Updated: TODO (YYYY-MM-DD)
+- Last Updated: TODO (9/21)
 - Version: 0.1 (Draft)

 ---

 ## 2. Overview

-- Summary: One paragraph on what this is and why it matters.
-- Problem Statement: What problem are we solving for users or the business?
+- Summary: Church Connect+ is a lightweight, Django-based application designed for small to mid-sized churches.
+It improves community engagement and administrative efficiency by offering prayer request management, youth group sign-ups with attendance tracking, digital tithes and offerings, and a centralized announcements board.

+- Problem Statement: Small congregations lack affordable, simple, and accessible tools to track youth engagement, manage prayer requests, collect digital offerings, and distribute announcements.
+Existing commercial church management tools are too expensive and overly complex.

-- Goals & Objectives: What success looks like; 3–5 bullets.
+- Goals & Objectives:
-- Non-Goals: Explicitly list what’s out of scope to avoid scope creep.
+ - Increase youth engagement and sign-up consistency.
+ - Provide transparent, centralized prayer request tracking.
+ - Enable secure and convenient digital giving.
+ - Streamline weekly announcements for leaders and members.

+- Non-Goals:
+  - Not a full-scale church management suite.
+  - Not offering livestreaming, sermon archiving, or advanced accounting features in MVP.

 ---

 ## 3. Context & Background

-- Business Context: Link to strategy, OKRs, or initiatives.
-- Market/Customer Insights: Personas, research, or data supporting the need.
-- Competitive/Benchmark References: Optional, if applicable.
+- Business Context: Aligns with faith community goals of engagement, transparency, and connection.
+Serves as a portfolio-ready project for showcasing Django CRUD, authentication, and workflow logic.

+- Market/Customer Insights: Pew Research (2024) shows congregations adopting digital tools; Lifeway Research (2023) highlights youth attendance struggles; Barna (2022) emphasizes digital giving trends.

+- Competitive/Benchmark References: Unlike enterprise-level tools, Church Connect+ focuses only on the 4 features churches need most.

 ---

 ## 4. Scope

-- In Scope: Bullet list of included features/capabilities.
+- In Scope:
+  - Prayer requests module with moderation and “answered” toggle.
+  - Youth group sign-ups with attendance logs.
+  - Digital giving integration via Zelle + donation log.
+  - Announcements board for weekly updates.

 - Out of Scope: Bullet list of excluded items to prevent ambiguity.
+  - Accounting/budgeting tools.
+  - Personalized profiles.
+  - Mobile apps, livestreaming, or media management.

 ---

 ## 5. User Stories & Use Cases

-- Primary User Persona(s): Who benefits?
+- Primary User Persona(s):
+  - Youth members and parents.
+  - Congregation members.
+  - Church leaders/pastors.
+  - Finance/admin staff.

 - User Stories:
+  - As a youth member, I want sign up for events so I can attend consistently.
+  - As a congregation member, I want to submit prayer requests so the church can support me.
-  - As a [user], I want [feature], so that [benefit].
+  - As a finance staff member, I want to track donations so I can report transparently.
-  - As a [role], I can [action], so that [outcome].
+  - As a leader, I want to post announcements so members stay informed.

 - Use Case Scenarios: Happy path and 1–2 edge cases.
+  - Happy path: Member logs in > submits prayer request > leader approves > congregation views.
+  - Edge case: Youth signs up for event but slot is full > receives error message.

 ---

 ## 6. Functional Requirements

-- FR-001: Requirement text
-- FR-002: Requirement text
-- FR-003: Requirement text
+- FR-001: Users can create, read, update, and delete prayer requests (with leader moderation).
+- FR-002: Users can sign up for youth events and attendance can be logged.
+- FR-003: Members can access a secure embedded link for digital giving.
+- FR-004: Leaders can post, edit, and delete announcements.

 > Tip: Tie each FR to a user story or acceptance criteria below.